-The Board is currently comprising of nine members with two Executive Directors and seven Non-Executive Directors, of whom five are Independent.
+Currently the Board has nine members with two Executive Directors and seven Non-Executive Directors, of whom five are Independent.
 Its composition is in compliance with paragraph 15.02 of the Bursa Malaysia Securities Berhad Listing Requirements which requires at least one third of the Board to comprise of independent directors.

 The number of directors which fairly reflects the investment in the Company as the Board does not have any significant shareholder.
-The Board members possess a wide range of skills and varied experience in either business or professional practices and this is crucial to the proper running of the Company.
+The Board members possess a diverse mix of skills and experience in either business or professional practices and this is crucial to the proper running of the Company.